 This section covers:

-Prior to admission to the care home or residential setting, respiratory screening questions should always be undertaken with either the service user or their carer.
+Prior to admission, whether from a healthcare or community setting, respiratory screening questions should always be asked of the service user or their carer.

 Protecting those at highest risk

 Self-isolation is not required on admission unless there is an increased risk of infection identified through completion of the respiratory screening questions.